AnticOwl/anticowl.github.io/_posts/2026-01-10-GOWReloaded.md

 ## How to
 Start WeMod/Wand and choose Gears of War Reloaded.
 Click `Play`.
 This will start the game without EAC active.
 Load the CT in Cheat Engine and connecto to the game.
 While in game press `Insert` to activate the camera.
 Leave active the whole session.
-Once the game is loaded, you can close WeMod
+Once the game is loaded, you can close WeMod.

 ## Things to Know
 * The game isn't really full screen but borderless.
 They use the internal resolution.
 * If you alt-tab the pause menu will somehow appears in the form of a blured background.
-It disappears when coming back in the game
+It disappears when coming back in the game.
 * When you using reshade, the pause menu activate after a while.
-Closing reshade interface will solve the problem.
+Closing reshade interface will solve the problem..
-*

 ## Controls